-Stormwater management is important because of the impact of it has on receiving waters, including the ponds in Roger William Park, which have been identified as being impaired (RIDEM 2007).
-Establishing a water quality monitoring program to assess ambient conditions in the pond system will allow documentation of impacts from ongoing restoration efforts and confirm the benefits of green infrastructure as a strategy in stormwater management.
+Managing stormwater is critical to the health of the water bodies that receive it, including the ponds in Roger William Park, which have been identified as being impaired (RIDEM 2007).
+The PSIC established a water quality monitoring program to assess ambient conditions in the ponds, to document the impacts of ongoing restoration efforts, and to confirm the benefits of green infrastructure as a strategy in stormwater management.

 Discreet Water Quality Sampling

-The Providence Stormwater Innovation Center will partner with established programs at Univeristy of Rhode Island by participating in the Watershed Watch program, a scientist-led volunteer water quality monitoring program, and working with the Watershed Hydrology lab.
+The Providence Stormwater Innovation Center works closely with the University of Rhode Island by participating in Watershed Watch, a scientist-led volunteer water quality monitoring program.

-To participate as a citizen scientist, fill out and submit your information at the following url or contact Ryan Kopp @ email@example.com for more details.
+To participate as a citizen scientist, submit your information at the following url or contact Ryan Kopp @ email@example.com for more details.

 Continuous Water Quality Monitoring

-Time dense data and information improves our understanding of hydrology and water quality and can lead to more effective resource management.
-Continuous monitoring of water quality data captures seasonal, diurnal, and event driven fluctations within a water system.
+Time-dense data and information improves our understanding of hydrology and water quality and can lead to more effective resource management.
+Continuous monitoring of water quality data captures seasonal, diurnal, and event-driven fluctuations within a water system.
 Continuous water quality data also improves concentration and load estimates.